sdunixgeek/openconnect-lftp/README.md

 All variables should be set in a `.env.docker` file an example of this file is provided as `.env.docker.sample` simply.

+**NOTE**: Take note of the comments in .env.docker to see how to reset the FTP password that is required every 60 days.
+Information is in 1password about this.

 ```bash
 # .env.docker is default ignored in project.
 cp -p .env.docker.sample .env.docker